Mindfully Healthy Living

 Beginning the inevitable journey of recovery after surgery, the role of a healthy diet cannot be overstated.

 Good nutrition plays an essential role in the body's ability to heal.
-It's not just about calorie intake; it's about choosing the right nutrients that aid in the healing process.
+It's not just about calorie intake.
+It's about choosing the right nutrients that aid in the healing process.

 Nutritious foods are the foundation for rebuilding and repairing tissues.
 This makes them a valuable asset in reducing recovery time.